ThoughtfulDev/PSImage-Delivery/README.md

 ## What does this do?

-**The binary will download the image from the url save it as `mia.png` and then run the powershell payload which will run your payload from `payload.ps1` and then show the image which it just downloaded.
+**The binary will download the image from the url save it as `mia.png` and then run the powershell payload from within the Image and then show the image which it just downloaded.
 After this it will delete itself**